yguenduez/nerd-neck/nerd-neck-report/src/report.md

 University Basel for
 the semester 2024.

-Date: 20.01.2025
+Date: January 21st 2025

 Student: Yasin Gündüz

 # Abstract

-In today's office work people are sitting too much, which results in several health issues, like back pain or chronicle bad postures.
+In today's office work people are sitting much, which results in several health issues, like back pain or chronicle bad postures.
 One of these is called "nerd neck", where the head protrudes forward from the shoulders.
 This project is an effort to help people maintain a good posture while sitting or standing, to decrease health issues originated by bad posture habits.